The First Citizens Paycheck Protection Program (PPP) Loan Forgiveness Application Portal is Open

-- Mask Requirement – In accordance with state requirements, we are requiring all customers and employees to wear a mask in our offices.
+- In accordance with state requirements, we are requiring all customers and employees who are not fully vaccinated to wear a mask in our offices.
 If you do not have a mask, a disposable one will be provided to you.
-If you choose not to wear a mask, please use our drive-up banking lanes or online banking.

 Bank Safely with Digital Services

 There are convenient ways to access your funds without personal contact.
 We strongly encourage customers to use our digital banking tools to transact routine banking.

 - NetTeller Online Banking allows you to check balances and transactions, and make transfers… all from your computer, laptop, or smartphone.
 Make deposits right from your smartphone with Mobile Deposit.
 If you are not currently enrolled in NetTeller, please call (800) 326-9486 to enroll.

 - ATMs are available 24-7 for withdrawals, deposits, transfers, and balance inquiries.

 - Automated Bank by Phone – Call (888) 457-3262 for balances, transactions, to make transfers, or pay your loan.
 It’s easy to set up!

 - Drop your deposit into our Night Deposit DropBox and we’ll mail you a receipt.